zeno-ml/zenoml.com/blog/2024-01-09-newsletter.md

 The HuggingFace [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a popular repository for comparing new LLMs.
 HuggingFace recently added [three new benchmarks](https://twitter.com/clefourrier/status/1722555555338956840) to their leaderboard to better represent real-world performance.
 After receiving feedback from the community, they noticed significant fluctuations in the scores for one benchmark, DROP.
-[Using Zeno](https://hub.zenoml.com/report/1255/DROP%20Benchmark%20Exploration), they quickly discovered the reason behind the variance and decided to remove DROP from the leaderboard until a revised version of the benchmark is developed.
+[Using Zeno](https://hub.zenoml.com/report/1255/DROP%20Benchmark%20Exploration), they uncovered the reason behind the variance and decided to remove DROP from the leaderboard until a revised version of the benchmark is developed.

 ## 📰 Evaluation News